 Most Australians express concern about the country's trajectory, with heightened pessimism about the national direction among minor party supporters.

-A half of voters say they feel the national economy will get worse over the next year.
+Nearly a half of voters say they feel the national economy will get worse over the next year.

-A substantial proportion of voters remain wary about their personal financial futures, with older voters more likely to feel pessimistic about their future household finances than younger groups.
+1 in 3 voters remain wary about their personal financial futures, with older voters more likely to feel pessimistic about their future household finances than younger groups.

 Among voters, Dutton & the Coalition lead as best to respond to concerns related to immigration, economic management, national security, crime, fiscal management, and cost of living.